Weather

 What to Do

 Aside from hanami, March is a good time to enjoy general sightseeing activities in most parts of Japan.
 It's usually warm enough to get outside, but not too warm.
-Combine indoor activities like museums and galleries with outdoor activities when weather permits.
+Combine indoor activities like museums and galleries with outdoor activities when the weather permits.
 Temples and shrines around the country offer the best of both worlds, as they usually have beautiful indoor spaces to check out, as well as well-maintained grounds for an outdoor stroll.

 March Events